survivorbat/azure-devops-extension-docs/README.md

 - `--output`: Allows you to specify the output file
 - `--template`: Allows you to specify a custom handlebars template to use
+- `--exclude`: Exclude one or more values from the output, ex.: `--exclude extension.version --exclude tasks.id`

 ## 🪧 Examples